New Zealand elects conservative Christopher Luxon as premier after 6 years of liberal rule

 Her departure left Hipkins, 45, to take over as leader.
 He had previously served as education minister and led the response to the coronavirus pandemic.

-With most of the vote counted, Luxon’s National Party had about 40% of the vote.
-Under New Zealand’s proportional voting system, Luxon, 53, is expected to form an alliance with the libertarian ACT Party.
+With all the regular votes counted, Luxon’s National Party had 39% of the vote.
+Under New Zealand’s proportional voting system, Luxon, 53, plans to form an alliance with the libertarian ACT Party.

-Meanwhile, the Labour Party that Hipkins leads was getting only a little over 25% of the vote — about half the proportion it got in the last election under Ardern.
+Meanwhile, the Labour Party that Hipkins leads got just 27% of the vote — a little over half the proportion it got in the last election under Ardern.

+There are still thousands of special votes to be tallied, which account for about 20% of the total.

+Among the incumbent politicians to lose their seats was Nanaia Mahuta, the foreign minister.

-And in a result that would be particularly stinging for Labour should it lose the seat, National was in a tight race for Ardern’s old electorate seat, Mount Albert.
+And National and Labour remained in a tight race that was too close to call for Ardern’s old electorate seat, Mount Albert.
 The seat has long been a Labour stronghold and was also held by another former Labour prime minister, Helen Clark.

 The National Party candidate for the seat, Melissa Lee, told The Associated Press she was feeling excited but also nervous about the final result in Mount Albert.